Bryce-Davidson/sample-note/README.md

 ## GoodNotes Style Handwriting

-Keep handrwitten notes directly in Obsidian using the GoodNotes style drawing editor.
+Keep handrwitten notes directly in Obsidian and linked to your notes using the GoodNotes style drawing editor.

 ![draw](docs/images/draw.gif)

 ### Integrated Text Occlusion & Flashcards

+Hide content within your notes to ensure you are reviewing the material as you read (can toggle this mode to see notes normally).

-Create and review flashcards without needing to worry about syncing them leaving them app.
-Use Obsidian as your single source of truth.
+Create and review flashcards without having to synchronize to Anki.
+Your flashcards automatically update as your notes change.

 ![flashcard](docs/images/flashcard.gif)